-Qualifications and experience of each team member:
+Qualifications and Experience of each team member:

 - Requires a bachelor's degree with course work in auditing, business management, public administration, economics, computer science, accounting or other related subjects.
-Preferably with twelve semester hours in accounting. - Experience in the auditing field, or other relevant technical or industry experience which enhances the collective proficiency of the review team. - Successfully completed the Board's most recently updated Online Quality Assurance Review Training Program, unless waived by the Board. - Is in compliance with the SIAAB's continuing professional education requirements as set forth in Bylaw Paragraph 2.5.1.
+Preferably with twelve semester hours in accounting. - Requires four years of progressively responsible professional auditing experience and certification as a Certified Internal Auditor or Certified Public Accountant OR requires five years of progressively responsible professional auditing experience. - Successfully completed the Board's most recently updated Online Quality Assurance Review Training Program, unless waived by the Board. - Is in compliance with the SIAAB's continuing professional education requirements as set forth in Bylaw Paragraph 2.5.1.

-At least one member of the review team must also:
+At least one member of the review team must have some governmental experience or other industry specific experience.